ProBeta1/DS-Quiz-Project/README.md

 # DS-Quiz-Project
-A Java Swing portal which can be used to take MCQ assessment for Data Structures course .
+A Java Swing portal which can be used to take MCQ assessment .

 This repo contains various releases of this project , ranging from pre alpha to delta!